flxcn/critical-apparatus/README.md

 This project is a full-stack decentralized application (dApp) built with a React.js frontend and Solidity smart contracts deployed using Hardhat.
 It allows users to connect their crypto wallet and interact with the EchoChain smart contract, including uploading text to the blockchain.

+## Project Description
+Preservation of classical texts – ancient Latin, Greek—and its scholarly commentary is typically done centralized.
+This makes these critical texts and knowledge space fragile and vulnerable to loss or manipulation over time.
+We’re rebuilding the Library of Alexandria—but fireproof.
+Our solution is EchoChain, a decentralized archive for classical texts and scholarly commentary.
+Users can permanently submit, store, and annotate classical works (poetry, philosophy, history) on the blockchain.
+We integrate the Moonbase Alpha parachain with MetaMask, leveraging Polkadot Asset Hub and Remix to ensure that these cultural and intellectual artifacts are immutable, transparently attributed, and accessible to future generations.

 ## Project Structure

 frontend/ - React.js frontend app